 The workload must justify creating or maintaining full-time positions.
-State General Funds may be utilized for the provision of activities consistent with the Code of Virginia and any standards, guidelines and implementation or policy memorandums issued by DCJS.
+State Funds associated with this grant may be utilized for the provision of activities consistent with the Code of Virginia and any standards, guidelines and implementation or policy memorandums issued by DCJS.
 DCJS may not fund case management supervision staff (or functional equivalent)-to-probationer/defendant average ratios of less than 1:60 for local community-based probation, or less than 1:40 for pretrial services.
 This does not preclude smaller jurisdictions with lower populations from state funding.
-Staff requests should be in proportion to the population served.
-Management and support staff should be in direct proportion to probationer supervision staff and should be well justified.
+Staffing requests should be in proportion to the population served.
+Management and support staff should be in direct proportion to probationer or defendant supervision staff and should be well justified.
 As always, DCJS encourages administrative efficiencies with state funding.
 Every effort should be made to coordinate supervision among the various system components so as to promote efficiencies at the local level.